Oghenemaro1/second-git-demo/README.md

-# second-git-demo
+# Demo
- Second trial of first git tutorial

-took some time to recall the procedures.
+Some description!

+## Subheader

+Watch tutorial on YouTube.